I have been working with Third Culture Kids (TCKs) since 2005, and conducting research since 2012.

 TCK TRAINING SURVEY OF ADULT tCKS

 I am coordinating TCK Training’s current research on the experiences of globally mobile Third Culture Kids.
 If you are over 18 and lived outside your passport country for at least one year (or lived in more than one country) before age 18, we want to hear from you!
 We are looking at difficult experiences and positive experiences, what builds resilience, and the strengths and struggles Adult TCKs see in their lives.
-46 countries are already represented and we hope to see more!
+We have over 1,000 completed responses from over 70 countries so far and we hope to see more!
+We particularly hope to see more responses from the Global South, and those from foreign service or humanitarian (NGO, IGO, UN etc) families.

 Researchers and mental health professionals Karina Lagarrigue and Jennie Linton are doing research toward developing "Best Practices for counseling and coaching the Globally Mobile Population!"
 This new survey will help better understand what's working and what isn't in counseling and coaching for TCKs and expats.
 Anyone who has lived internationally and has received mental health support, such as counselling or coaching, is invited to participate in this important (and anonymous) survey.